Reporting and Responding to Complaints of Discrimination, Harassment, and Related Misconduct Involving a Student as the Responding Party Procedures

 3. Remedies

-When the University determines that the Responding Party has violated the Policy, the EOC will consider appropriate remedies, based upon the findings and unique circumstances of each report.
+When the University determines that the Responding Party has violated the Policy, the UCO will consider appropriate remedies, based upon the findings and unique circumstances of each report.
 Remedies are measures provided, as appropriate, to restore and preserve the Reporting Party’s equal access to the University’s educational programs or activities by addressing the effects of the conduct on the Reporting Party.
 Remedies seek to restore to the Reporting Party, to the extent possible, all benefits and opportunities lost as a result of the Prohibited Conduct.

 Remedies may include, but are not limited to, adjustment of work or class assignments, location, and/or schedule or recommending or requiring a review of a negative performance or grade decision that may have resulted from the conduct that violated the Policy.
 Remedies need not be non-disciplinary or non-punitive and need not avoid burdening the Responding Party.

-The EOC will identify long-term or permanent remedies for the Reporting Party and address any effects of the conduct on the University community.
+The UCO will identify long-term or permanent remedies for the Reporting Party and address any effects of the conduct on the University community.
 Long-term remedies may include extending or making permanent any Supportive Measures or implementing additional measures tailored to achieve the goals of the Policy.
 Many of the remedies and supports that a Reporting Party might need after a determination will have already been provided during the resolution process, including but not limited to academic accommodations, access to available resources at Counseling and Psychological Services, and modifications to housing arrangements.
-The EOC will, in all cases, consider whether there is a need for additional or extended remedies.
-The EOC is responsible for the effective implementation of any remedies.
+The UCO will, in all cases, consider whether there is a need for additional or extended remedies.
+The UCO is responsible for the effective implementation of any remedies.

 H. Post-Resolution Follow Up